 Experience an unforgettable holiday in India

-Located in South Asia, India is one of the largest countries in the world and second-most populous.
-It is an incredible country to visit as it takes you through a multi-sensory experience with its diverse sights, tastes, sounds and smells.
-The dramatic variety of landscapes ranges from the majestic Himalayas to bustling megalopolis and beautiful coastlines.
+Located in South Asia, India is one of the largest countries in the world and the second-most populous.
+It is an incredible country to visit, with a dramatic variety of landscapes ranging from the majestic Himalayas to bustling mega-cities and beautiful coastlines.
 Take as much time as you can to explore different parts of India - there's so much to see.

 Discover Indian food and its explosion of flavours

 India has a wide range of cuisine which varies greatly from state to state, with religious and cultural practices from its rich past heavily influencing its local cuisine.
 The one thing that ties Indian cuisine together as a whole is its profound knowledge and use of spices.